Ever play in the key of C and think, Why can't my band play in tune?

 So I bought all the books I could and they taught me a lot of information but they all missed something.
 The student.
 How do I teach my students.
 My students rarely have the opportunity for private lessons to have them learn it there so what can I do to remember all of these things to play in tune.

 I wrote my own book Band Intonation Exercises and it was awesome my students started learning how to play in tune much faster and understood how to adjust pitch.

 How do I get my kids to apply what they learned in BIE to their music?

 ing, I realized after using BIE my students were listening, but we still had problems.
 So I used the ideas taught in BIE to write chorales in all 12 keys major and minor.
 Yes, I wrote 24 sets of 11 chorales.
 Major and minor need to be adjusted in different ways for every key.

 I am putting them together in a method book (Band Intonation Chorales) to teach your students what notes need to be adjusted in each key so hopefully you can make that song that your band struggles to play in tune more in tune quickly and efficiently.
 Right now I have over 1000 pages between each individual part and score.
 It is going to be an awesome resource for teach your band to play in tune in any key.

 I do not have very many examples out yet but you can see some of the features in the jpg in this article.
 I show sharp notes in red and flat notes in blue.
 If a note is the 3rd of the key I label it with -14 so you know to lower it by -14 cents.
 I also label the 6th and 7th scale degree in major.
 Then in minor you raise the 3rd, 6th, and 7th.

-Band Intonation Chorales will be released in August of 2017.
-Until then check out Band Intonation Exercises the best resource to teach your students to listen, adjust pitch and play in tune.
+Band Intonation Exercises and Band Intonation Chorales are the best resource to teach your students to listen, adjust pitch and play in tune.